Many of us have seen the famous commercial where an elderly woman cries: “Help! I’ve fallen, and I can’t get up!”

 What is a medical alert plan?

-You probably know how a medical alert plan works: You wear something around your neck.
-Then, if something happens, you press a button and talk to a dispatcher.
+You probably know how a medical alert plan works: You wear something on a lanyard around your neck.
+If something happens, you press a button and talk to a dispatcher.
 They then send whatever assistance you need.

 Different plans offer different options.
 For example, some can know when you’ve fallen without you having to push a button or say anything.
-That way, if you’re unconscious, you can still get help.
+That way, even if you’re unconscious, you can still get help.

-Obviously, plans like these can be great comfort when you’re in the position I was, with an elderly loved one living alone.
+Obviously, plans like these can be a great comfort when you’re in the position I was, with an elderly loved one living alone.

 How much do medical alert plans cost?

 To research this story, I went to Consumer Reports for an objective comparison of numerous companies.
-There, I learned the base price of these plans is about $30 a month, but there are options that can quickly jack up the price.
+There, I learned the base price of these plans is roughly $30 a month, but there are options that can quickly jack up the price.